MithrilJS/mithril.js/docs/mithril.route.md

 	**String mode**

 	The `m.route.mode` property defines which URL portion is used to implement the routing mechanism.
 Its value can be set to either "search", "hash" or "pathname".
-Default value is "search"
+Default value is "search".
+Note that if you're changing this configuration value, you should change it **before** calling `m.route`.

-	-	`search` mode uses the querystring.
+	-	`search` mode uses the querystring (i.e. `?`).
 This allows named anchors (i.e. `<a href="#top">Back to top</a>`, `<a name="top"></a>`) to work on the page, but routing changes causes page refreshes in IE8, due to its lack of support for `history.pushState`.

 		Example URL: `http://server/?/path/to/page`

-	-	`hash` mode uses the hash.
+	-	`hash` mode uses the hash (i.e. `#`).
 It's the only mode in which routing changes do not cause page refreshes in any browser.
 However, this mode does not support named anchors.

 		Example URL: `http://server/#/path/to/page`